Sturgis Leavitt: Early years

 Sturgis Leavitt was born on January 24, 1888, in Newhall, Maine, the son of William H. Leavitt and his wife Mary Ellen (Sturgis).
 After attending high school in nearby Gorham, Maine, Leavitt was educated at Bowdoin College, Brunswick, Maine, and then at Harvard University, where he graduated with a Ph.D. in 1917.

 Career

 Between stints at Harvard Graduate School, Leavitt taught at Jackson Military Academy in Missouri, Cushing Academy in Massachusetts, Northwestern University and at Harvard College.

 Following his graduation from Harvard, where he was awarded the Sheldon Traveling Fellowship, Leavitt embarked on a trip to South America.
 For the next two years, he traveled between Peru, Bolivia, Chile, Argentina and Uruguay.
 Following his tour of South America, Leavitt returned to America, where he was offered a junior teaching job at the University of North Carolina at Chapel Hill in 1917.
-Following his Harvard graduation, Leavitt eventually become full professor and later Kenan Professor of Spanish.
+Following his Harvard graduation, Leavitt eventually became a full professor and later Kenan Professor of Spanish.